Buying in Spain

 The buyer also pais the transfer tax in Spain, the Impuestos sobre Trans Patrimoniales (ITP)

-The seller pais the Plusvalia, a property tax on the appreciation of the land.
-Casas Real escorts seller to do this payment and checkes that this happens, because if the seller does not, these new owners have to pay the taxes.
+The seller pais the Plusvalia, a property tax on the appreciation of the land. a Casas Real estate agent escorts seller to do this payment and checkes that this happens, because if the seller does not, these new owners have to pay the taxes.

 The total cost of the transfer, you can calculate on this site of one of our colleagues that we can Google in English translation: